ravisheth/mapsseq/README.md

 ###### Preparation of cell-clusters
 - Quantify cell-clusters via hemacytometer.
-- Remove approximately 12,000 cell-clusters and wash three times in WB (~300 clusters/uL)
+- Remove approximately 12,500 cell-clusters and wash three times in WB (~250 clusters/uL).
+NOTE: centrifugation steps must be done for at least 1 minute to ensure full sedimentation of cell-clusters.
 - Centrifuge down cell-clusters and remove all supernatant.
 Repeat centrifugation and remove last remains of supernatant with fine-tip gel tip.
+NOTE: centrifugation steps must be done for at least 1 minute to ensure full sedimentation of cell-clusters.
-- Prepare encapsulation master mix (40uL), and resuspend cell-clusters in the master mix:
+- Prepare encapsulation master mix (45uL), and resuspend cell-clusters in the master mix:
 	- 25uL NEB Next Q5 2x Master Mix
 	- 5uL 10%w/v Pluronic 127
 	- 8uL NycoPrep (60% w/v Nycodenz)
 	- 1.25uL BSA (20mg/mL, NEB)
-	- 0.75uL nuclease free water
+	- 5.75uL nuclease free water
 - Vortex for 10s, and sonicate in water bath for 30s.
+- Using empty 1mL syringe connected to tubing, aspirate the cell clusters (approximately 10-20cm).
-- Backfill a syringe with 500uL HFE7500, add encapsulation mix, and prime with 25 gauge needle and tubing.
-Cover tubing with black covering.
+- Cut tubing right where cell-clusters start start.
+Backfill a syringe with 500uL HFE7500, remove bubbles and prime with 25 gauge needle.
+- Connect syringe to tubing, prime syringe such that cell-clusters are near the entry port, and cover tubing with black covering.
+- Mount syringe vertically with needle facing upwards.

 ###### Encapsulation
 - Prepare a third syringe with 750uL of 2%EA surfactant in HFE7500.
 - Prime syringes on machines by hand and connect to sterilized encapsulation chip.
-- Flow beads at 0.5uL/min and encapsulation mix at 0.5uL/min until flow is observed.
+- Flow beads at 0.3uL/min and encapsulation mix at 0.3uL/min until flow is observed.
-- Adjust encapsulation mix to 2.5uL/min and turn on oil/surfactant to 2uL/min.
+- Adjust encapsulation mix to 2.7uL/min and turn on oil/surfactant to 2uL/min.
 - Once proper and stable droplet formation (faint flickers at droplet junction) is observed, with bead deposition in ~90% of droplets, add capture tubing and collect droplets into a Axygen Maxymum recovery tube filled with 50uL mineral oil cooled on ice.
 - Once reagents are finished, remove capture tubing and drain into capture tube.
 Then turn of syringes.
 Extra beads may be washed with TET twice and returned to stock vial.
 - Wash microfluidic chip with water.